viesti/ecs-status-reporter/README.md

 The Lambda function is written in Clojure and run by Babashka using [babashka-lambda-layer](https://github.com/dainiusjocas/babashka-lambda-layer).

-Currently all ECS Task State Change events are reported.
+Currently state changes started by events rules report the task duration, other states are reported as-is.

 ## Usage